skijit/notes/programming/web/react/react-typescript-bonanza.md

 - Hooks let you share logic, state, access context, and lifecycle events
 - React team imagines that they might replace class components entirely
 - Previous methods were Higher Order Components and Render Props
-- We no longer calls Function Components 'Stateless' since they might have state via hooks
+- We no longer call Function Components 'Stateless' since they might have state via hooks
 - Hooks can only be used in Function Components
-- lets you separate logic out of your components even easier - good for testing / development
+- Lets you separate logic out of your components even easier - good for testing / development
 - Don't ever put a hook call inside conditional logic.
 If you need to, you can put the conditional logic inside the hook instead.

 - **useState**
   - use case: local state in a function component - can be passed down to subcomponents via props
-  - when state is updated, the fucntion will re-render, but state is retained locally
+  - when state is updated, the function will re-render, but state is retained locally

   ```(typescript)
   import * as React from 'react';